In a recent NYT post, “I Would Do Anything for Stimulus But I Wouldn’t Do That (Wonkish)”, Paul Krugman writes:

 The so-called long-term deficit is not a real problem.
 And the capital markets demonstrate every day that they agree with this judgment, by buying long-term Treasury bonds for historically-low interest rates.

 A strength of MMT is that it clearly identifies the real constraints to policy.
 A shortage of real resources, including labor resources, limits policy options.
-But a shortage of fiat money is a nonsensical notion.
+But a shortage of sovereign currency is a nonsensical notion, since it can always be created at will by the currency issuer.
 In deciding what can be done as a society, we should be looking at whether we have the necessary resources, not the necessary money.
 The money is created out of thin air, the real resources are not.

 If the government spent but declined to “borrow,” what would happen?
 Nothing much.
 Banks would hold their reserves as cash rather than bonds, and their earnings would be a bit lower.